 "You want to know what this was really all about?
 The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I'm saying?
 We knew we couldn't make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did."

-Supposedly, psychoactive substances are classified on the basis of harm, but the government's chief drug adviser was sacked when he pointed out that classical psychedelics are far less dangerous than alcohol.
-In reality, substances are banned on the basis of unsubstantiated health risks and tabloid hysteria as part of a peculiar moral crusade.
+To this day, the UK government persists in claiming that psychoactive substances are classified on the basis of harm, but the House of Commons’ own Science and Technology Committee has described UK drug law as "arbitrary", "unscientific" and "based on historical assumptions, not scientific assessment", and the government's chief drug adviser was famously sacked when he pointed out that classical psychedelics are far less dangerous than alcohol.

 Let's examine some key arguments for why psychedelics should be legal to supply and possess.

 Studies suggest psychedelics could be a breakthrough therapy for mental health issues including depression, anxiety, addiction, OCD, and PTSD through their ability to work on a deep emotional as well as biological level.
 Matthew Johnson, who leads the Johns Hopkins University Psilocybin Research Project, says "Unlike almost all other psychiatric medications that have a direct biological effect, these drugs seem to work through biology to open up a psychological opportunity”.